 BG-CMA, President 2018-2019

-BG-CMA Activities 2018 planned/projected
+BG-CMA Activities 2019 planned/projected

-Saturday, December 1, 2018 – Advent Retreat hosted by BG-CMA Chaplain
+Projected Saturday, December 7, 2019 – Advent Retreat hosted by BG-CMA Chaplain (Details in future flyer)

 Medical Student and Resident Boot Camp

-87th Annual Educational Conference
+88th Annual Educational Conference